 Conclusion

 A letter of guarantee is a good way for individuals or companies to reduce their risk of non-payment or non-performance in transactions.
-Any supplier wants to be assured that compensation will be made without the need for lengthy litigations to recover the funds.
-Compared to the letter of credit, the letter of guarantee protects the buyer and the seller in the transaction.
+Any supplier wants to be assured that compensation will be made without the need for lengthy litigation to recover the funds.
+Compared to the letter of credit, the guarantee letter protects the buyer and the seller in the transaction.

 Keep in mind that letters of guarantee can be applied to any business situation involving large sums of money.
-From construction of buildings to importation/exportation of machinery, such documents can be customized to nearly any industry or dealing.
-A business can also issue a letter of guarantee, accepting liability if another party does not pay a loan or debt.
+From the construction of buildings to the importation/exportation of machinery, such documents can be customized for nearly any industry or dealing.
+A business can also issue this letter, accepting liability if another party does not pay a loan or debt.
 Therefore, it is crucial to ensure that the letter of guarantee is correctly written to avoid unnecessary liabilities if a party defaults on the agreements.